 What is Chapter 7 Bankruptcy?

-Don’t let the word “liquidation” scare you.
-In Texas we have very strong exemption laws which allow most clients to keep all their property including: home, cars, retirement accounts, and even tax refunds.
+In Texas, we have very strong exemption laws which allow most clients to keep all their property including: home, cars, retirement accounts, and even tax refunds.

 Filing a Chapter 7 bankruptcy allows you to:

 - Eliminate unsecured debt will no form of repayment

 - Keep all your property (in most cases)

 - Rebuild your credit score after the Bankruptcy Discharge